 3. Depending on what you are playing and where, I have found that parents are always on the look out for ways to keep their children entertained and as such will want to watch what you are doing and many will want to ask questions.
 Parents are generally receptive to entertainment ideas that do not involve video games or electronic devices and those that let their children be creative and use the grey matter between their ears.
 It is a great experience seeing the light in a child’s eyes when they look at game and then seeing a connection being made with the parent.

 4. Playing in public locations helps to minimize and mitigate those old and never dying stereotypes that seem to persist among the non-gaming community.
 How many time have you heard “Really?
 You play games?
 Why would you want to do that?”
 Or something similar to those types of comments.
 By exposing people to games and gaming in all forms goes a long way in helping to eliminate those stereotypes.
 Many of the non-gamers I have exposed to gaming have become regular gamers themselves once the sit and try a game.
-They t find the experience fun and rewarding and hence they continue play games.
+They might find the experience fun and rewarding and hence they continue play games.

 5. Taking your friends to a public location, outside of a game store, helps to break up insular cliques and lets you and your friends be more comfortable with gaming in public and in unfamiliar locations.
 This is especially true for role players.
 Let’s face it, roleplayers will find a group to play with and location where everyone is comfortable.
 This typically means playing at someone’s house or even the local game store.
 Getting roleplayers to come out of their comfort zone has it’s own benefits, more times than not it helps to create a better roleplayer and a better gaming experience for all players.